Chuck Taylor (salesman): Converse salesman

 In 1921 S. R. "Bob" Pletz, an avid sportsman, hired Taylor as a salesman for the Converse Rubber Shoe Company when Taylor visited the company's offices in Chicago.
 The previous year the company had introduced an earlier version of Converse All Stars as one of the first shoes specifically designed to be worn when playing basketball.
 Within a year of Taylor's arrival the company had adopted his suggestions of changing the design of the Converse All Star shoe to provide enhanced flexibility and support.
 The restyled shoe also included a distinctive star-shape logo on the patch that protected the ankle.
 After Taylor's signature was added to the All Star logo on the patch of the shoes, they became known as Chuck Taylor All Stars.

+Most American basketball players wore Chuck Taylor All Stars between the mid-1920s and the 1970s.
+When basketball became an Olympic sport in 1936, he designed a white high-top model with blue and red trim for the 1936 Olympic Games.
+The Converse All Star shoe remained the official shoe of the United States Olympics team from 1936 to 1968.

 As a marketing representative for Converse, Taylor made his living as a salesman who traveled across the country to conduct basketball clinics and sell shoes.
 For many years he lived year-round in motels, driving around the United States with a trunk full of shoe samples.
 Abraham Aamidor, a Taylor biographer, also points out that Taylor was not sparing in his use of the Converse expense account.
 Converse listed Taylor's address as the offices of its regional headquarters in downtown Chicago, and later its offices in Melrose Park, Illinois, instead of a permanent residence.
 Joe Dean, one of Taylor's former co-workers, also recalled that Taylor kept a locker in the company's Chicago warehouse to store and exchange seasonal clothing items.
 Converse paid Taylor a salary, but he received no commission for any of the 600 million pairs of Chuck Taylor shoes that have been sold.

 Joe Dean, who worked as a sales executive for Converse for nearly 30 years before becoming the athletic director at Louisiana State University, told Bob Ford of The Philadelphia Inquirer, "It was impossible not to like him, and he knew everybody.
 If you were a coach and you wanted to find a job, you called Chuck Taylor.
 Athletic directors talked to him all the time when they were looking for a coach."